You know it's bad when even the trophy

 or winged angel

-, always seem to be molting loose feathers, such that whenever one takes flight, it leaves behind a trail (or shower) of loose feathers.
+, always seems to be molting loose feathers, such that whenever one takes flight, it leaves behind a trail (or shower) of loose feathers.

 Molting is a natural process in real life birds — those iconic flight feathers do occasionally need to be shed and regrown, but it only happens in seasonal intervals, and large birds only shed one or two feathers at a time (much like people and other mammals shed a few hairs here and there).
 Only extreme stress causes a bird or mammal to shed rapidly.
 Some species of smaller birds and waterfowl (ducks, say) who do shed all